kehantan/labbook/docs/virus/virus_propagation.rst

 **Procedure**

 #.
-Label 10 microcentrifuge tube.
+Prepare and label microcentrifuge tube.

     Label example: :code:`Virus type, passage number, date, name initials`

 #.
 Take out the culture flask infected with virus.
 #.
-Transfer all existing media that contain dead cells and virus into a 15 ml centrifuge tube.
+Transfer all existing media into a 15 ml centrifuge tube.
 #.
 Centrifuge.
 1500 rpm, 5 mins.
 #.
-Aliquote 500 uL of supernatant into the labelled microcentrifuge tube, this is our virus stock.
-Be careful when aliquot to not disturb the sediments.
+Transfer 500 uL of supernatant into the labelled microcentrifuge tube.
+Be careful not to disturb the sediments when transferring the media.
 #.
 Seal the microcentrifuge tube with parafilm.
 #.
 Snap freeze the microcentrifuge tube by submerge into liquid nitrogen for about 30 secs - 1 min.
 #.
 Store the snap frozen microcentrifuge tube in -80 C.

 **Note**

-* In a T25 culture flask with 5 ml of 2% DMEM, there should be enough media to aliquote 10 microcentrifuge tube.
+* A T25 flask with 5 mL media should be enough for around 10 tubes of virus stock.
+A T75 flask with 10 mL media can give more tubes, around 20 tubes.
-* To make more virus, we can use larger flask like T75 and adjust the media volume accordingly.
 * The harvested virus stock need to have its virus titer quantified using :ref:`plaque assay <plaque assay>`.
 * The volume of virus stock do not have to be 500 uL.
 Depends on the experiments, we can reduce the volume to make more tubes of virus stock.